I’m flawed, but I’m learning to change what I can and to try and love the bits I can’t.

 Back then I was an extremely heavy drinker with out of control type 2 diabetes (I needed five tablets a day), high cholesterol, high blood pressure and was horrendously overweight.
 When I joined slimming world in mid April of the same year (having given up alcohol by that time and already a little slimmer) I was 34st 8.5lbs (approx 220kg).

-Thanks to my efforts to reach a healthy weight I am experiencing life altering changes in my physical capabilities and my sense of mental wellbeing.
+Thanks to my efforts to reach this point I have experienced life altering changes in my physical appearance, capabilities and my sense of mental wellbeing.

-I feel better in every measurable and anecdotal way imaginable – but I still have my dark days.
+I feel better in every measurable and anecdotal way imaginable – but I still occasionally have my downbeat days.

 Honesty about my struggle with my weight and how I deal with the related emotions that this brings to the surface have become the driving forces in my blog – and you have my commitment that I’ll be open about the good things and the bad.